spreeker/python-snap7/README.rst

 - Gijs Molenaar
 - Stephan Preeker.  *I'm available for consulting work to help you do integration with siemens PLC's. stephan at preeker dot net*

+I'd like to continue support of this libary but currently don't have access to current siemens PLC's.
+If you have a spare one that would be very helpfull! preeker at protonmail dot com.

 Special thanks to
 =================